vorobev-exceedteam/pokedex-mern-app/README.md

 * Filter of pokemons by stats, weaknesses, abilities;

-* More information about pokemon (like evolution, location etc.);
+* More information about pokemon (like evolution, location, etc.);

 * Email confirmation;

-* More authentication services (Like Facebook, Twitter etc.).
+* More authentication services (like Facebook, Twitter, etc.).